LuisPalacios/igmpproxy/README.md

-# IGMPproxy
+# IGMPproxy - Movistar+ IPTV Edition

-A simple mulitcast router that only uses the IGMP protocol.

-Supported operating systems:
+A specialized fork of igmpproxy designed specifically for Movistar+ IPTV service in Spain.
+This version includes workarounds to address compatibility issues with Movistar's multicast infrastructure.

+## Overview

+This is a fork of the original igmpproxy multicast router, modified to work reliably with Movistar+ IPTV service.
+The original igmpproxy is a simple multicast router that uses only the IGMP protocol for dynamic multicast traffic routing.

+**Important Note**: This fork is specifically tailored for Movistar+ IPTV service and is not intended for general use or upstream contribution to the original project.

+## Supported Operating Systems

 - Linux
 - FreeBSD